GSA/digitalgov.gov/content/posts/2014-02-18-state-of-the-socialgov-2014.md

 The bottom line is that social media in the federal government should measurably improve citizen services, measurably make services more cost effective, or both.

-Just one example of this is how **DigitalGov University** is offering <a href="https://www.WHATEVER/2014/01/28/innovation-means-more-better-cost-effective-digital-training/" target="_blank">four times the social media events and training</a> for federal agencies than in 2012, with the same resources &#8212; our community is turning digital engagement into a cost-effective knowledge management system that in turn will continue to create products and programs to improve government.
+Just one example of this is how **DigitalGov University** is offering <a href="{{< relref "2014-01-28-innovation-means-more-better-cost-effective-digital-training.md" >}}" target="_blank">four times the social media events and training</a> for federal agencies than in 2012, with the same resources &#8212; our community is turning digital engagement into a cost-effective knowledge management system that in turn will continue to create products and programs to improve government.

 Looking at social media in public service, though, we first need to consider changes in the field and dispel myths about what is important for improving public service: